bpk68/gatsby-netlify-cms/src/pages/blog/continuous-refactoring-avoiding-technical-debt-in-the-here-and-now.md

 ### Bickering about what the other guys are doing

-There are a lot of arguments on Twitter at the moment in the development world around topics such as [CSS-in-JS](\"https://robkendal.co.uk/everthing-wrong-with-css-in-js/\") or how we're all doing HTML wrong.
+There are a lot of arguments on Twitter at the moment in the development world around topics such as [CSS-in-JS](https://robkendal.co.uk/everthing-wrong-with-css-in-js/) or how we're all doing HTML wrong.
 The irony is that rarely is any one side right or wrong, they just prefer a different approach.

-There's nothing horrendously bad about [CSS-in-JS](\"https://robkendal.co.uk/everthing-wrong-with-css-in-js/\"), for example (even though I hate the idea...\*shudders\*), but these debates tend to create a divide in how people tackle a common goal (in this case, including CSS into their final output).
+There's nothing horrendously bad about [CSS-in-JS](https://robkendal.co.uk/everthing-wrong-with-css-in-js/), for example (even though I hate the idea...\*shudders\*), but these debates tend to create a divide in how people tackle a common goal (in this case, including CSS into their final output).

 The upshot this can be a team mixing-and-matching coding conventions which makes refactoring difficult.
 It can also slow down on-boarding of new team members as they struggle to get to grips with different areas of the same app, developed in a different way.

 Besides, getting caught up in arguments about CSS-in-JS, or why framework 'ThingyJS' is better than library 'McGuffin.io' rather than '**which will work best for us to produce, robust, well-structured, maintainable, code that we can improve, scale and release quickly**', means you're asking the wrong questions.

-Enter continuous refactoring
+<a name="enter-continuous-refactoring"></a>Enter continuous refactoring
 ----------------------------

 So how can we tackle and reduce the burden of bloat and technical debt and make time to refactor?
 Simple, _continuous refactoring_.